tesera/pygypsy/README.md

   - or update README
 - Submit a pull request against the dev branch of the upstream repository
 - Select a peer reviewer and schedule a review
 - Conduct the review.
 Please keep comments in the pull request.
+An outline of a good review procedure is given [here](http://blog.fogcreek.com/increase-defect-detection-with-our-code-review-checklist-example/).
 - Revise pull request if necessary and continue reviewing-revising loop until reviewer(s) are satisfied.
 - Code is merged into dev branch